-20. The survey covers all urban and rural areas of the four provinces of Pakistan defined as such by 1998 Population Census, excluding Federally Administered Tribal Areas (FATA) and military restricted areas.
-The population of excluded areas constitutes about 2% of the total population.

-21. All enumeration Blocks in urban areas and mouzas/dehs/villages in rural areas were enumerated except 62 households.
-The number of sample households 8810 (99.3% of the total sample) enumerated is less than the estimated sample size 8872 due to non-contact and refusal cases in urban and rural areas.
+- 20. The survey covers all urban and rural areas of the four provinces of Pakistan defined as such by 1998 Population Census, excluding Federally Administered Tribal Areas (FATA) and military restricted areas.
+The population of excluded areas constitutes about 2% of the total population. - 21.
+All enumeration Blocks in urban areas and mouzas/dehs/villages in rural areas have been enumerated.
+The number of sample households 8810 (99.3% of the total sample) enumerated is less than the estimated sample size 8872 due to non contact and refusal cases in urban and rural areas.